-Make sure that you have a secure internet access when accessing financial information like this.
-It is never a great idea to conduct online banking via Wi-Fi at a coffee shop!
+Make sure that you have secure internet access when pulling up financial information like this.
+It is never a great idea to conduct online banking via Wi-Fi at a coffee shop.

-If you still can’t find your account number, call your bank’s customer service department, or visit a local branch to ask for help in looking up your bank account.
+If you still can’t find your account number, call your bank’s customer service department.
+Another option is to visit a local branch to ask for help in looking up your bank account.